 Deferred Outflows/Inflows of Resources In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
-Deferred outflows of resources, represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
+Deferred outflows of resources, represents a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
 For the City, deferred outflows of resources are reported on the government-wide statement of net position for asset retirement obligations, pension and OPEB.
 The deferred outflows of resources related to asset retirement obligations is originally measured at the amount of the corresponding liability.
 This amount is expensed in a systematic and rational manner over the tangible asset's useful life.
 The deferred outflows of resources related to pension and OPEB plans are explained in Notes 13 and 14.

 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 For the City, deferred inflows of resources include property taxes, payments in lieu of taxes, pension, OPEB, leases, and unavailable revenue.
-Property taxes represent amounts for which there is an enforceable legal claim as of December 31, 2021, but which were levied to finance 2022 operations.
+Property taxes represent amounts for which there is an enforceable legal claim as of December 31, 2022, but which were levied to finance 2023 operations.
 These amounts have been recorded as a deferred inflow on both the government-wide statement of net position and the governmental fund financial statements.
 The deferred inflow for leases is related to the leases receivable and is being amortized to leases revenue in a systematic and rational manner over the term of the lease.
 Unavailable revenue is reported only on the governmental funds balance sheet, and represents receivables which will not be collected within the available period.
 For the City, unavailable revenue includes delinquent property taxes, municipal income taxes, charges for services, fines, licenses and permits, franchise tax, intergovernmental revenues, investment earnings, and other revenues.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
-The details of these unavailable revenues are identified on the Reconciliation of Total Governmental Fund Balances to Net Pension of Governmental Activities found on page 17.
-Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position.
-(See Notes 13 and 14)
+The details of these unavailable revenues are identified on the Reconciliation of Total Governmental Fund Balances to Net Pension of Governmental

 City of Zanesville, Ohio

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022